 Have your students inspect and remove things like 1 inch, wrapperless crayons, inkless markers and color pencils that looked to have been whittled or attacked by beavers.

 There is nothing like spending 30 minutes working on a 100 piece puzzle only to discover it’s really a 97 piece puzzle.
 Have your kids assemble the puzzles to determine if they need replacing.
 Have them also assess the game piece situation.
 Is Connect 4 really Connect 3?
 Does the Aircraft Carrier and Destroyer appear to be lost at sea from the Battleship Game?
 If your free choice/ indoor recess supply is hurting now is the perfect time to send a note home to families asking if they have any games to donate to the classroom.

-By definition “hands-on” math means the kids are touching everything.
-After 9 months of learning those things are grubby!
-Need I remind you that those 9 months included cold and flu season?
+By definition, “hands-on” math means the kids are touching everything.
+After 9 months of learning, those things are grubby!
+Need I remind you that those 9 months includes cold and flu season?
 Enough said.
 Have you students sort and organize them.
-Consider taking things like unifixcubes, base 10 blocks, counting bears, links, and anything else that can tolerate a good soaking home to run through the dishwasher or else wash them by hand.
+Consider taking things like unifix cubes, base 10 blocks, counting bears, links, and anything else that can tolerate a good soaking home to run through the dishwasher or else wash them by hand.
 Use antibacterial wipes to wipe down the others.
-You’ll be all set for guided math next year!
+You’ll be all set for guided math workshop next year!

 Do you have empty Pringles cans and egg cartons oozing from your closet?
 Do the watercolors have more empty spaces in the palette than actual colors?
 Pull out all the things you’ve squirreled away.
 In my experience I have found that a quick email to the staff and my students’ parents enabled me to stock up on as many toilet paper tubes and styrofoam trays I could possibly need for a project with very short notice.
 Your closet space is too valuable to serve as a glorified recycling bin.